Data protection in Luxembourg: overview

 Order partial or total publication of the prohibition in newspapers or other means, at the expense of the sanctioned person.

-Engage in legal proceedings to enforce the 2002 Act.
+Engage in legal proceedings to enforce the Data Protection Law.

 Alert or admonish controllers who have violated the obligations imposed on them concerning security of processing obligations.